-Note: Some four-year institutions have requirements for admission to the major that go beyond those specified above.
+Note: Some institutions have requirements for admission to the major that go beyond those specified above.
 Students can meet these requirements by careful selection of additional elective courses.
 Students should work with a counselor or academic adviser for further guidance specific to their goals.
-Although not required for this degree, students should be advised they must pass the Washington Educators Skills Test-Basic (WEST-B) in order to apply to teacher preparation programs.